silviot/edx-platform-wiki/Developing-on-the-edX-Developer-Stack.md

   * Choose "Empty project" for "Project type" (note: don't choose "Django project" as that can't currently be interpreted remotely)
   * Say "Yes" to the question about using existing sources for the project
 * Create a PyCharm remote interpreter:

+  (NOTE: If you are using PyCharm v3.4 or later, skip this section and use the steps described below in section 'Creating a remote python interpreter (PyCharm v3.4+)' below.
+When you finish with those steps continue back here with the next section below.)

   * Select "Preferences..." from the Apple menu
   * Expand "Project Interpreter" under "Project Settings"
   * Select "Python Interpreters"